coff33ninja/AI-discord/README.md

 - **Smart Reminders** - Set reminders with natural language: `!remind in 5 minutes to take a break`
 - **Subscription System** - Subscribe to daily facts, jokes, weekly stats, mood check-ins
 - **Persistent Scheduling** - Reminders survive bot restarts and are restored automatically
-- **Tsundere Notifications** - All reminders delivered with Akino's signature attitude
+- **Tsundere Notifications** - All reminders delivered with the bot's signature attitude

 ### 🗄️ Advanced Database System
 - **SQLite Integration** - Async database for all AI interactions and user data